Balham: "Balham, Gateway to the South"

 For many years Balham was held up to mockery because of the comedy sketch "Balham, Gateway to the South".
 Written by Frank Muir and Denis Norden, with Peter Sellers as the narrator, it satirised the travelogues of the day, with their faraway exotic locations, by highlighting the supposed tourist attractions of Balham in postwar austerity Britain.
 The title's origin most probably alludes to a Southern Railway poster "Gateway to the Continent" dating from 1928 by T D Kerr.
 In 1979 Micky Dolenz of the Monkees directed a short film based on the sketch with Robbie Coltrane playing multiple roles.
 It was released for broadcast in 1981.
-The mockery ceased as Balham house prices soared.
+The mockery reduced as Balham house prices soared.

 Balham Group

 In 1932, the Balham Group, the first British Trotskyist group, was expelled from the Communist Party of Great Britain and formed the Communist League.